The Top Secret comedy, until now!

 Hulk Rating: /10

 This post is part of A Timely Blogathon as hosted by Film Grimoire and MovieRob.
-Other films in this blog directed by Zucker, Abrahams and Zucker include the Naked Gun Trilogy as found HERE in a review remembering one of the series stars George Kennedy.
-Val Kilmer appears in my Willow review.
-Peter Cushing stars in Asylum.
+Other films in this blog directed by Zucker, Abrahams and Zucker include the Naked Gun Trilogy as reviewed HERE and relating to its montages HERE.
+Val Kilmer appears in my Top Gun and Willow review.
+Peter Cushing is remembered by Judy Matheson, his Hammer co-star HERE and is reviewed in Asylum.
 Omar Sharif stars in Doctor Zhivago.